 Don’t forget Phase 2!
 This is the phase that tends to be more sluggish and you do not want to activate Phase 1 without supporting Phase 2.

 Choose Phase 1 and 2 activators from this sister post.
 Or, choose a formula.
 It’s essential to get all essential amino acids during a cleanse.
 Your liver needs all of them, in sufficient amounts.

 The why, how, and who of fasting

 When you fast, even overnight, your body uses up your stored sugar (glycogen).
 This usually takes 8-10 hours.
 Afterward, you dig into your fat cells for energy, which releases toxins.
 It also turns on autophagy (pronounced aw-toff-a-gee), which is when your cells clean out debris.
 The longer you fast, the more time you have for autophagy.
 For those with GI microbial overgrowth, you’ll get more waves of your migrating motor complex (MMC) which is a sweeping out of your small intestine.

 There are many approaches.
-My favorite is: fast each night for 16 hours, a form of intermittent fasting (IF).
-This gives you up to 8 hours after glycogen is used up for digging into fat stores, autophagy, and MMC action.
+My favorite is: fast each night for 14 – 16 hours, a form of intermittent fasting (IF).
+This gives you up to 6 – 8 hours after glycogen is used up to dig into fat stores and promote autophagy and MMC action.
 You can also fast for a longer period of time as part of a cleanse, like 1 – 5 days.
 Get medical supervision for these longer fasts.